Love working with business owners and want to offer technical, administrative or marketing support to podcast owners remotely.

 Well, you have to learn how to do the Podcast Producer services you want to offer.
 You should also like podcasts and be growth-minded.

-Operating a Podcast VA biz also means you’re self-employed, so finding and pitching clients should be high on your priority list.
+Operating a podcast production biz also means you’re self-employed, so finding and pitching clients should be high on your priority list.

 > 6 comprehensive modules

 > Self-paced material that is available 24/7